skillupwithsachin/eks-cluster-session/README.md

 ##How to create a pod

+A Pod is the smallest deployable unit in Kubernetes.
+A Pod normally contains one application container, although it can contain multiple tightly coupled containers.

 1.We can create a pod using kubectl pod command but not recommended 2.The ideal way to create a pod is using pod manifest that is pod.yaml using command
     kubectl apply -f pod.yaml -n <your-namespace-name>